 2. What is SEO?

 SEO stands for search engine optimization, which really means: are you Googleable?
 What happens when you search your name or your business name?
 Do you show up?
 The goal for SEO is for you to show up in a search.
-The ways to achieve that are complicated but they’re often baked in to the tools you use on your website.
+Some ways to achieve that are often baked in to the tools you use on your website.
+However, there are many things you can do yourself that are easy and achievable - learn how to optimize your website for getting more visitors.

 3. Do I accept LinkedIn requests from people I don’t know?